National Art Museum of Azerbaijan: History

 Exhibits preserved in the collection of Azerbaijan National Museum of Art include antique works of art that date from the 4th century BC.
 Ceramic bowls decorated with archaic ornamentation found in Nakhchivan, Mingachevir, Füzuli and Khanlar (now Goy-gol); decorative lamps and glazed tiles of the Seljuq period; parts of the friezes from the 13th century Bayil castle; 14th-18th century chests found in Absheron and Shamakhi; fine manuscripts about the Qur’an and 16th century books about astrology; original 17th-18th century Tabriz miniatures in tempera, gold water and watercolor; works by the celebrated artists Mir Mohsun Navvab, Mirza Qadim Irevani, Usta Qambar Qarabaghi, by the first professional artists in Azerbaijan and by our contemporaries; artistic metal items from the 16th and 17th centuries and samples of original fabric, embroidery, national costume and carpets and jewellery from the 18th-20th centuries are preserved here.
 Moreover, the collection of the national treasures, the examples of statuary, fine and graphic arts and other decorative-applied arts of Western Europe (France, Germany, Austria, Italy, Greece, Flanders, Denmark, Spain), the East (Iran, Turkey, Japan, China, India, Egypt, Middle East) and Russia is available at the museum.

 Along with the carpets, other types of Azerbaijan decorative and applied arts, such as different techniques of embroidery, artistic metalwork, artistic fabrics, carving in wood, jewellery making, etc. are exhibited here.
 The gold thread embroidery of "gulabatin" type is widely spread throughout Azerbaijan.
 Shamakhi, Shusha, and Baku have traditionally been centers for this kind of art.
 Red and green velvet used to be the base for the gold and silver thread embroidery.
 Hats and so-called "arakhchins" were ornamented with rosettes and medallions made from stylized petals and stars.
 The "arkhalig" and "kulaja" also used to be embroidered with gold threads.
-The objects of different shape, size and purpose embroidered with gold threads including "arakhchins", kerchiefs, shoes, etuis for combs and cosmetics, dyes for eyebrows and eyelashes, etuis for watches, pencil-boxes, and many other things are displayed at the museum.
+The objects of different shape, size and purpose embroidered with gold threads including "arakhchins", kerchiefs, shoes, étuis for combs and cosmetics, dyes for eyebrows and eyelashes, étuis for watches, pencil-boxes, and many other things are displayed at the museum.